The Water Harvest, 2015

 Antique Chemistry Hand Blown Glass Bottles, Rain and Grey Water on Light box and ledge surrounding room.

-The Water Harvest was exhibited as part of The Catchments Project during the first studio-based artist in residency program at Creative Spaces Carlton Connect Studio, LAB14.
+The Water Harvest was exhibited as part of The Catchments Project during the inaugural studio-based artist-in-residence program at Creative Spaces Carlton Connect Studio, LAB14.